How to Clean Stove Burners in 8 Simple Steps

 Photo: R_Yosha / Adobe Stock

-8. Turn the Pilot Light Back On
+9. Turn the Gas and Pilot Light Back On

 Cleaning stove burners is an easy task that you should do about once per week if you’re a cooking enthusiast (or simply have a big family to feed).
-Whether preparing for a big dinner party or life is simply getting in the way, you can save time by hiring a local house cleaning service to clean your burners.
+You can pair the scrub with similar chores, such as cleaning your oven racks.

 Frequently Asked Questions

-Glass-topped stoves and induction zones are very simple to clean.
+Cleaning a glass stovetop without scratching it is straightforward.
 Make a natural cleaning solution with white vinegar and water, and add it to a spray bottle.
 Spray it on the stovetop’s surface.

 Next, sprinkle some baking soda on the stovetop, and let the cleaning concoction sit for 15 to 20 minutes.
-Rinse with a damp, clean cloth, and wipe dry.
+Rinse it with a damp, clean cloth, and wipe it dry.
 Make sure the stovetop is completely dry before cooking again.

 Need professional help with your project?